colmi_r02_client

 2. TX: 6E400003-B5A3-F393-E0A9-E50E24DCCA9E, which you can "subscribe" to and is where the ring responds to packets you have sent.

-This closely ressembles the Nordic UART Service and UART/Serial communications in general.
+This closely resembles the Nordic UART Service and UART/Serial communications in general.

 Packet structure